kod34/Argus/README.md

 <h1 align="center"><b>Argus</b></center></h1>

-<p align="center"> A script that checks the validity of emails through brute force, a dictionnary or simply inputing the full email.
+<p align="center"> A script that checks the validity of emails through brute force, a dictionary or simply inputting the full email.

 </p>